sibill-it/cmsex/README.md

 end
 ```

+# Usage

+Refer to the `CMSEx` module documentation.

 # Development

 The parser is generated from `ASN.1` specifications copied from their RFCs  using the `asn1ct` module included with OTP.
 The ASN.1 specs were only slightly tweaked by removing primitive type definitions, to be compatible with `asn1ct`.